-So, in terms of general noise both air purifiers produce, in my opinion, Molekule Air is a lot more quiet device.
+So, in terms of general noise both air purifiers produce, in my opinion, Molekule Air is a much quieter device.

-I have tested both air purifiers in various circumstances, hence, if you wish to know more about it, you can find all the answers in individual air purifiers reviews.
+I have tested both air purifiers in various circumstances; hence, if you wish to know more about it, you can find all the answers in individual air purifier reviews.

 320 sq. ft.
 Room Test

 As I said, I decided to run this test as I couldn’t be convinced that Molekule Air could not live up to the task and clean the 600 sq. ft. room.
 I was right.
 This test showed that if you leave the Molekule Air running for 60 minutes on top speed, by the end, it will clean up to 88% of the room air.
 At the same time, Coway Mighty does an amazing job meliorating the air quality by up to 96%.
 I find that it’s the Molekule’s airflow to blame and the fact that the PECO filter destroys the particles of the pollutant, as opposed to True HEPA technology that collects it.

 As a result, the Molekule Air is totally blown away by Coway AP-1512HH, a.k.a. the Mighty.

 One thing is for sure, Coway Mighty and Molekule Air have quite large motors installed, unlike many other air purifiers.
 While Molekule Air runs an 80W motor, Coway can stand next to it with its 77W motor power.

 If you left any of these air purifiers to run 24/7 for a whole month, plus on maximum speed level, you would spend an equal amount of electricity, and it would cost you around 6$.
 To be true, this is a lot more than I expected.